Why SAM Tools Are Not Enough To Guarantee Licence Compliance

 On Thursday, the 1st March, the Software Asset Management team at Version 1 discussed ‘Why Software Asset Management Tools Are Not Enough to Guarantee Licence Compliance.’

-This 30 minute webinar was aimed at license management decision makers seeking an independent evaluation of software asset management tools, their capabilities and pitfalls to avoid.
+This 30 minute webinar was aimed at license management decision makers seeking an independent evaluation of SAM tools, their capabilities and pitfalls to avoid.
 The webinar was hosted by Paul Bullen, a principal license consultant here at Version 1, and he discussed the capabilities of tools and how you can use their best features to your advantage.

 Version 1 manage the cost and risk associated with enterprise software and work independently from the software vendor to get the best deal for our customers.
 Our team’s heritage is Oracle, both technical AND commercial, with over 100 man years of experience.
 We get organisations out of trouble, and we keep them out of trouble.
 We also consult on Microsoft and other software vendors and in recent years have acquired considerable expertise in advising enterprise organisations on the license implications of moving to cloud technologies.